-- 5.22 Trees and hedgerows are an important part of the character of Thruxton Parish and it is important that existing trees and hedgerows of value (comprising native species or where hedgerows follow ancient field patterns) are protected.
-The value of hedgerows and trees, particularly mature and established trees, is recognised and the Parish Council will recommend, as appropriate, for protection by Hedgerow Retention Order and by Tree Preservation Order (TPO).
-Consultation exercises show support for designation and protection of trees, and good tree husbandry. - 5.23 TPOs are present within the Conservation Area which includes a blanket TPO on the trees in Thruxton Manor.
+- 5.23 Trees and hedgerows are an important part of the character of Thruxton Parish and it is important that existing trees and hedgerows of value (comprising native species or where hedgerows follow ancient field patterns) are protected.
+The value of hedgerows and trees, particularly mature and established trees, is recognised and the Parish Council will put forward, as appropriate suitable hedgerows and trees for protection by Hedgerow Retention Order and by Tree Preservation Order (TPO).
+Consultation exercises show support for designation and protection of trees, and good tree husbandry. - 5.24 TPOs are present within the Conservation Area which includes a blanket TPO on the trees in Thruxton Manor.
 Trees in conservation areas are afforded interim protection by section 211 of the 1990 Act, so that anyone seeking to do works to trees must first notify the local planning authority, who have six weeks to decide whether to allow the works to proceed, or impose a TPO.
 Of particular note, is an area of broadleaved woodland priority habitat in the northwest of the Conservation Area.
-This is likely to be of the same age as ancient woodland and this should be taken into account in any development proposals.

-- 5.24 The Hedgerow Regulations 1997 require works to hedgerows over 20 metres in length on farmland to be notified to the local planning authority, who may then decide whether to impose a Hedgerow Retention Order if the hedgerow concerned is of historical, archaeological or nature conservation interest.

-- character of Thruxton Parish and be suitable for the climate and soil type of the location.
+This is likely to be of the same age as ancient woodland and this should be taken into account in any development proposals. - 5.25 The Hedgerow Regulations 1997 require works to hedgerows over 20 metres in length on farmland to be notified to the local planning authority, who may then decide whether to impose a Hedgerow Retention Order if the hedgerow concerned is of historical, archaeological or nature conservation interest. - 5.26 Replacement and new planting should be appropriate to the landscape character area within which it is located and soil type of the location.
 The right tree for the right place should take into account soil conditions, whether there is sufficient space for the tree to grow and the long-term management of the tree.
 Examples of suitable native species are provided below.
 Care should be taken when planting trees and shrubs to ensure their long term survival.
 Guidance is available from the Royal Horticultural Society.
 Trees planted in rural areas will need suitable protection such as fencing or tree guards to aid their establishment.
 Good management and husbandry of trees and hedgerows is important and as such a management plan must be provided to ensure health, longevity and to maximise and ensure their biodiversity and landscape character functions.
 All development and tree works must be done in accordance with the British Standard 5837 and British Standard 3998 (or any subsequent British Standards which replace these).

-- 5.26 Examples of suitable native tree and hedgerow species:
+- 5.27 Examples of suitable native tree and hedgerow species:

 - Alder Alnus glutinosa

 - Bird Cherry Prunus padus

 - Black Poplar Populus nigra

 - Box Buxus sempervirens

 - Common Hornbeam Carpinus betulus

 - Crab apple Malus sylvestris

 - English Oak Quercus robur

 - Field Maple Acer campestre

 - Hawthorn, Midland Crataegus laevigata

 - Hazel Corylus avellana

 - Holly llex aquifolium (holly)

 - Purging Buckthorn Rhamnus cathartica

 - Whitebeam Sorbus aria

 - Willow Salix

-Policy EN6: Trees and hedgerows
+Policy EN5: Trees and hedgerows